Join former NHL forward Shawn Thornton as he steps off the ice and fights to improve the lives of those affected by cancer and Parkinson’s diseases.

-Shawn Thornton is a professional hockey player for the Boston Bruins.
 Originally from Oshawa, Ontario, Shawn began his career in the National Hockey League at the age of 19 as a draft to the Toronto Maple Leafs.
 After moving to the Chicago Blackhawks for 3 seasons, Shawn made his way to Anaheim where he won his first Stanley Cup Championship with the Ducks.
-Shortly after, Shawn signed with the Boston Bruins where he continues to be a key player for the black and gold.
+Shortly after, Shawn signed with the Boston Bruins where he was a key player for the black and gold.
 In 2011, he helped lead the team to a championship season and bring the Stanley Cup back to Boston for the first time in 39 years.

-Since moving to Boston in 2007 Shawn has taken on a very active role in the community, becoming a fan favorite of many local residents.
+While in Boston, Shawn took on a very active role in the community, becoming a fan favorite of many local residents.
 He is no stranger to public or media appearances and is extremely involved in the charitable world.
-He regularly visits local hospitals, sits on the board for a variety of charity events, and is a spokesperson for Athletes for Heroes, a program that supports the children of fallen or severely injured soldiers.
+He regularly visited local hospitals, sat on the board for a variety of charity events, and was a spokesperson for Athletes for Heroes, a program that supports the children of fallen or severely injured soldiers.
 In 2009 Shawn received the John P. Bucyk Award which honors the Bruins player who has contributed the most to charitable and community endeavors.